-- 3.2.17 The Responsible Person must ensure that a comprehensive program of quality assurance for medical exposures is established, performed, maintained and regularly reviewed, with the active participation of radiological medical practitioners, medical radiation technologists and, where relevant, medical physicists and radiopharmaceutical scientists, and in conjunction with other health professionals as appropriate.
-Principles established by relevant professional bodies and requirements of the relevant regulatory authority must be taken into account. - 3.2.18 The Responsible Person must ensure that programs of quality assurance for medical exposure include, as appropriate to the medical radiation facility: - (a) measurements of the physical parameters of medical radiological equipment conducted: - (i) at the time of acceptance and commissioning of the equipment prior to its clinical use on patients - (ii) periodically thereafter, according to national protocols and as required by the relevant regulatory authority - (iii) after any major maintenance procedure that could affect protection and safety of patients - (iv) after any installation of new software or modification of existing software that could affect protection and safety of patients - (b) implementation of corrective actions if measured values of the physical parameters mentioned in (a) above are outside established tolerance limits - (c) verification that appropriate physical parameters and clinical protocols are used in radiological procedures - (d) independent8 verification of calibrations of external beam radiation therapy units, including reference dose verification, non-reference dose verification, and end-to-end dose delivery verification: - (i) at the time of acceptance and commissioning of the equipment prior to its clinical use on patients - (ii) periodically thereafter, at intervals specified by professional bodies and as required by the relevant regulatory authority - (iii) after any major maintenance procedure or software upgrade that could affect protection and safety of patients - (e) maintaining records of relevant procedures and results, including documentation of work performed for repair, maintenance or modification - (f) periodic checks of the calibration and conditions of operation of dosimetry equipment, reference equipment and monitoring equipment.
-These must be traceable to relevant national standards. - 3.2.19 The Responsible Person must ensure that regular and independent audits are made of the program of quality assurance for medical exposures and that their frequency is in accordance with the complexity and associated risks of the radiological procedures being performed and any requirements of the relevant regulatory authority.
+- 3.2.16 The Responsible Person must ensure that a comprehensive program of quality assurance for medical exposures is established, performed, maintained and regularly reviewed, with the active participation of radiological medical practitioners, operators, medical physicists and, where relevant, radiopharmaceutical scientists, and in conjunction with other health professionals as appropriate.
+Principles established by relevant professional bodies and requirements of the relevant regulatory authority must be taken into account. - 3.2.17 The Responsible Person must ensure that programs of quality assurance for medical exposure include, as appropriate to the medical radiation facility: - a. measurements of the physical parameters of medical radiological equipment conducted: - i. at the time of acceptance and commissioning of the equipment prior to its clinical use on patients - ii. periodically thereafter, according to national protocols and as required by the relevant regulatory authority - iii. after any maintenance procedure that could affect protection and safety of patients - iv. after any installation of new software or modification of existing software that could affect protection and safety of patients - b. implementation of corrective actions if measured values of the physical parameters mentioned in a above are outside established tolerance limits - c. verification that appropriate physical parameters and clinical protocols are used in radiological procedures - d. independent verification10 of calibrations of external beam radiation therapy units, including reference dose verification, non-reference dose verification, and end-to-end dose delivery verification: - i. at the time of acceptance and commissioning of the equipment prior to its clinical use on patients - ii. periodically thereafter, at intervals specified by professional bodies and as required by the relevant regulatory authority - e. internal verification11 of calibrations of external beam radiation therapy units after any maintenance procedure or software upgrade that could affect protection and safety of patients - f. maintaining records of relevant procedures and results, including documentation of work performed for repair, maintenance or modification - g. periodic checks of the calibration and conditions of operation of dosimetry equipment, reference equipment and monitoring equipment.
+These must be traceable to relevant national standards.

-8 'Independent' means performed by a non-affiliated national or international service.
+10 'independent verification' means performed by a non-affiliated national or international service.